GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 2. Creates a [FIGLet text banner](https://en.wikipedia.org/wiki/FIGlet) from of it using [pyfiglet](https://pypi.org/project/pyfiglet/)
 3. Outputs the text banner in another file

+This project uses `setup.py` as the main package setup.
+If you prefer an example using `pyproject.toml` see [pipeline_with_dependencies_toml](../pipeline_with_dependencies_toml/README.md).

 ## The structure of the example

-The pipeline package is comprised of the `my_package` directory and the `setup.py` file.
+The pipeline package is comprised of the `src/my_package` directory and the `setup.py` file.
 The package defines the pipeline, the pipeline dependencies, and the input parameters.
 You can define multiple pipelines in the same package.
 The `my_package.launcher` module is used to submit the pipeline to a runner.

-The `main.py` file provides a top-level entrypoint to trigger the pipeline launcher from a launch environment.
+The `src/main.py` file provides a top-level entrypoint to trigger the pipeline launcher from a launch environment.

 The `Dockerfile` defines the runtime environment for the pipeline.
 It also configures the Flex Template, which lets you reuse the runtime image to build the Flex Template.